archiebenn/BIOLM0051_analysis/README.md

 mv *.dmp *.prt readme.txt ~/.taxonkit/
 ```
 ## Pipeline overview
-This pipeline consists of 13 scipts and is deigned to run using just the original `samples.zip` file placed in `data/` all the way through to the creation of the final phylogenetic tree using a single terminal prompt.
+This pipeline consists of 13 scripts and is designed to run using just the original `samples.zip` file placed in `data/` all the way through to the creation of the final phylogenetic tree using a single terminal prompt.

 The following figure gives an outline of the workflow this pipeline follows along with the script numbers which correspond to each step on the left hand side.
-A table with more explicit script numbering is also given below which is helpful if running the pipeling using `./scripts/pipeline.sh <script-number>` (see step 2B for more details on this).
+A table with more explicit script numbering is also given below which is helpful if running the pipeline using `./scripts/pipeline.sh <script-number>` (see step 2B for more details on this).

 <img src="./LaTeX/pipeline.svg" width="400">